 Spending too much time looking at screens lately?
 Do your eyes feel tired and worn down after all those hours spent staring at glowing rectangles?
-If so, then you could really benefit from a pair of blue light glasses to help relieve the eye stress.
+If so, then you could really benefit from a pair of blue light glasses to help relieve eye stress.*

 Blue light glasses are designed to block blue light from reaching your eyes.
 In the same way that sunglasses block and filter out UV rays, blue light glasses block blue light, which is emitted from smartphones, laptops, TVs and other popular electronic devices that use backlighting.
 In addition, fluorescent lights, like the kind you’ll find in most offices and retail environments, emit blue light wavelengths.

-Prolonged exposure to blue light courtesy of all the screens in your life has been anecdotally connected to eye strain and headaches.
-At the same time, there isn’t any hard science supporting the link between extended screen use and eye strain.
+Prolonged exposure to blue light courtesy of all the screens in your life has been anecdotally connected to painful eye strain and headaches.
+So far, there isn’t any hard science supporting the link between extended screen use and eye strain.
 For example, organizations like the American Ophthalmology Association don’t recommend any kind of eyewear for screen use and instead recommend techniques to minimize the chance of eye strain.

 On top of that, many believe credit blue light glasses for helping them sleep better at night, and there’s a clear scientific basis for this claim.
 Blue light can affect circadian rhythms, the biological process that governs your sleep cycle.
 According to the National Institute for Occupational Safety and Health, exposure to blue light before bed can make it more difficult for you to fall asleep and stay asleep by stopping your body from producing melatonin, which helps induce sleep.
 Essentially, when you’re exposed to too much blue light, your body thinks it’s daytime.
 Donning a pair of blue light glasses will block that light and ensure you can fall asleep when you’re ready.

 1. Zenni Optical

-If price is a significant concern but you still want some style, Zenni Optical is the place to go for your blue light glasses.
+If price is a significant concern but you still want some style in your frames, then Zenni Optical is the place to go for your blue light glasses.
 Zenni offers a ton of frames for under $10, and you can add Zenni’s blue light blocking Blokz lenses to pretty much any Zenni Optical frame for $16.95 and up.

 If you’re looking for endless style possibilities in blue light glasses then you want to head to GlassesUSA.
 As of this writing, GlassesUSA offers 913 different styles of frames, of which about 500 are for men, that can have blue light-filtering lenses, including plenty of in-house styles and a ton of name-brand glasses.
 Frame prices run the gamut but tend to be more expensive overall than Zenni or EyeBuyDirect.
 But one thing that’s consistent is the $19 add-on for blue light blocking lenses.
 So if you want a ton of variety to choose from, GlassesUSA will have the best blue light glasses for you.